HN67/Jerra/README.md

 ### Images

-Every entity self-reports a JavaFX image, allowing entities to return a different image based on its state and orientation.
+Every entity self-reports a image string, which is matched against a string to JavaFX map, allowing entities to return a different image based on its state and orientation, but also be easily serializable.
 This image is then drawn onto a canvas based on the entity's position, allowing simple graphical output of the game logic.